MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The engine service exposes a familiar relational data model:

-- At the top (cluster) level there is a collection of databases;
+- At the top (cluster) level there's a collection of databases;
 - Each database contains a collection of tables and stored functions;
 - Each table defines a schema (ordered list of typed fields);
 - There are various policy objects that control authorization, data retention, data encoding and other aspects; these can be attached to a database, a table and sometimes to a table field.

 Unlike a typical RDBMS, there are no primary/foreign key constraints in ADE (or any other constraints, such as key uniqueness), and the necessary relationships are established at the query time.
 There are at least two reasons for the lack of such formal constraints: first, they would be constantly violated with the kind of raw and noisy data that the system is intended to handle; second, enforcement of these constraints in a large distributed system would result in a substantial negative impact on the data ingestion rate.

 All the user interaction with the service falls into one of the two broad categories: queries and control commands.
-Queries reference any number of tables (including tables in different databases or even clusters) and apply a variety of composable relational operators to express the desired computation.
+Queries reference any number of tables (including tables in different databases or even clusters) and apply various composable relational operators to express the desired computation.
 The result of the query is one or more tabular data streams.
 Queries are read-only, they never mutate the data or the logical model.

 Control commands may inspect and mutate the metadata objects (e.g. create a new database or a new table, change a schema of an existing table).
 The most frequent control command is "ingest data", appending a new batch of records to the table.

 The actual data of the logical table is stored in a number of horizontal data shards and possibly in a few row stores (row stores are discussed later in the document).
-For the most part the user is not concerned with the data shards, and just treats a table as a single logical entity.
+For the most part the user isn't concerned with the data shards, and just treats a table as a single logical entity.
 However, in some cases exposing the notion of the data shard is useful, therefore they're not entirely hidden from the user.

 The engine service implements an RBAC-style authorization model at the cluster, database and, with some limitations, table granularity.